 Vientiane is pretty laid back for the capital city of Laos.
-It’s here in Vientiane that you’ll find a monument to the Laotian people who lost their life in prerevolutionary times.
+It’s here in Vientiane that you’ll find a monument to the Laotian people who lost their life in pre-revolutionary times.
 In Vientiane, you’ll find the most important symbol of the country of Laos and her most important religious icon.
 Our guide on Vientiane itineraries includes what to do in Vientiane in 2 days and what to do if you only have one day in Vientiane.
 This is NOT a capital city that you need to race around and run in and out of cultural museums and must-dos.
 Vientiane is laid back, and your approach to seeing the best things to do in Vientiane should be the same.
-Come to the capital, relax a little and explore some of the psyche of Laos.
+Come to the capital, relax a little and explore some of the psyches of Laos.